Utkarsh7893/AgroSenseIoT/README.md

 Smart IoT Crop Monitoring System

+Note:
+Since the backend of this website is developed using PHP, the login feature will not function when running the site directly through a GitHub-hosted link.
+To use the login system, please download the complete project folder, place it inside the htdocs directory of your XAMPP server, and then access it in the browser by navigating to: localhost/Smart IoT Crop Monitoring System/index.html From there, the login functionality will work as intended.
+Thank you!

 This project, developed during my 2nd year of Computer Science Engineering, focuses on applying front-end development skills to an impactful real-world scenario — precision-based agricultural monitoring using IoT data.
 The objective was to design a functional interface that fetches, displays, and interprets crop-related sensor readings such as humidity, temperature, and soil moisture.
 While parts of the system are not fully complete due to pending API and sensor-data integration, the current version successfully demonstrates the visual and structural foundation required for a complete IoT-driven monitoring solution.

 Project Overview